 If you want to hire a professional, you will find that the average price of laminate flooring installation is just under $3,000.
 However, the total cost can actually vary between $550 and $7,000 depending on the size and complexity of the area you would like to cover.
 These prices do not include the cost of the laminate, which you will often need to supply yourself.
 Most boards or tiles cost between $0.25 and $1.00 per square foot.
 For a space of 500 square feet, you would need to add $125 to $500 to the total installation cost.
 This means a professional installation can be anywhere between $675 and $7,500.

 A DIY project costs between $2 and $8 per square foot, including the price of the materials.
-This means that a homeowner could spend between $1,000 and $4,000 to redo a room with 500 square foot of flooring space.
+This means that a homeowner could spend between $1,000 and $4,000 to redo a room with 500 square feet of flooring space.
 Remember that one of the factors in the total price is the cost of the tools, which you will need to supply yourself and maintain.

 Return to Top